Fresno Dog Bite Lawyers

 Dog Bite Statistics

 In the United States, dog bites have become a serious and growing public safety concern.
 Every year, approximately 4.5 million Americans are bitten by dogs in the U.S., according to the World Health Organization.
-Twenty percent of patients require medical attention for injuries or infections, with most of them being children.
+Twenty percent of patients require medical attention for injuries or infections, with many of them being children.

 Consult With The Dog Bite Lawyers In Fresno